the patterns were always there…

 The most powerful patterns are created in the most ordinary of moments.

 Most of what shapes a life happens in moments we barely register.
 The breath before you respond.
 The quiet decision to push through or pause.
 None of these moments look like turning points.
-That is precisely why they are.
+Which is precisely why they are.

 Ordinary is a book about the hinge points hidden inside everyday life.
 The small automatic patterns that determine far more than we realize.
 Eighteen dualities.
 Eighteen quiet crossroads that appear dozens of times a day, most of them passing without a second thought.